 New Code Blocks

-- Create a game where characters appear and disappear in random places
+- Create a game where characters need to navigate through a maze and avoid enemies

 - Computers, laptops, or mobile devices (1 per student) with student account access to Tynker.com

 Warm-Up (15 minutes)Lead a mini-discussion with your students: